danb-cws/public_site/README.md

 - build scripts in npm
 - Express setup
 - Dust templating engine in place
+- Webpack

-**Please note this is currently on the freebie Heroku plan which can take 30sec to spin up!**
+**Please note this is currently on the freebie Heroku plan which can take a few seconds to spin up!**